atlassian/data-center-helm-charts/docs/INSTALLATION.md

 ```

 ## 3. Configure database

-Using `values.yaml` obtained in [step 2.](#Obtain-values.yaml) configure usage of the database provisioned as part of the [prerequisites](PREREQUISITES.md#Provision-a-database).
+Using the `values.yaml` obtained in [step 2.](#Obtain-values.yaml), configure usage of the database provisioned as part of the [Prerequisites](PREREQUISITES.md).

-> Providing all the required information here means database connectivity configuration during the product setup will be bypassed.
+> Providing all the required DB values means database connectivity configuration during the product setup will be bypassed.

-Create a K8s secret to store the connectivity details of the database:
+First, create a K8s secret to store the connectivity details of the database:
 ```shell
 kubectl create secret generic <secret_name> --from-literal=username='<db_username>' --from-literal=password='<db_password>'
 ```

 Using the K8s secret, update the `database` stanza within `values.yaml` appropriately.
-Refer to the commentary withing the `values.yaml` for additional details on how to configure the remaining values:
+Refer to the commentary within the `values.yaml` for additional details on how to configure the remaining DB values:
 ```shell
 database:
   type: <db_type>